 The main-channel inlet/outlet will be designed to promote long-term stability, resistance to floodtide and ebb-tide velocities, wave action, and flow energies from the Hudson River.
 The currently envisioned configuration is illustrated on Figures 1 and 2C and places the inlet/outlet in the North Boat Slip at the southern boundary of the marsh platform.
-Preliminarily, the design process will assume a trapezoidal inlet/outlet geometry, rock-lined, with a target invert elevation between approximately -0.5 to 0.5 feet (NAVD88).
+Preliminarily, the design process will assume a trapezoidal inlet/outlet geometry with an invert elevation that promotes unrestricted floodtide and ebbtide flow, maintains a subtle (i.e., <1%) longitudinal slope of the channel, and enables the channel to run dry before mean low tide.